kgemmler/PeopleAnalytics/PredictingAttrition.md

                  family = binomial)
 ```

-The output proofs that coefficients of features are statistically significant:
+The output proves that coefficients of features are statistically significant:

 ``` r
 print(summary(glm.fit_C))